EnoorIkhiede/lighthouse-web-notes/README.md

 This repository contains all of the notes taken by Enoor for the Lighthouse Labs Web Development Bootcamp.

-...taken by [Enoor](https://github.com/EnoorIkhiede) for the Lighthouse Labs web development bootcamp._1/D
+...taken by [Enoor](https://github.com/EnoorIkhiede) for the Lighthouse Labs web development bootcamp.

 ## Table of Contents
 * [Week 1](/Week_1)